furkannulu/furkannulu/README.md

 Hello, my name is Furkan ULU.
 I am currently a fourth-year student studying Computer Engineering at Bandırma Onyedi Eylül University.
 Throughout my university life, I have had the opportunity to explore various fields and programming languages.
 In the past year, I have been focusing on **Data Science**.
+I have gained experience in
+**·Machine Learning,
+·Artificial Neural Networks ,
+·Deep Learning,
+·Natural Language Processing,
+·Image Processing**
-I have gained experience in **Machine Learning**,**Artificial Neural Networks** , **Deep Learning**, **Natural Language Processing**, and **Image Processing** methods through both my university projects and personal projects.
+methods through both my university projects and personal projects.
 I have been working with various libraries that contribute to these methods and projects, such as
 **·NumPy,
 ·Matplotlib,
 ·SciKit-Learn,